CHaucke89/MoneyPilot/README.md

 - Many UI changes
 - Custom low-voltage shutdown value - change the minimum car battery voltage that triggers a device shutdown

-**Any branch may be broken at any time - this is primarily just for me, but as a big supporter of FOSS, it doesn't feel right to keep this private.**
+**Do not install the ```ch-dev``` branch as it is locked to a specific device.
+Any branch may be broken at any time - this is primarily just for me, but as a big supporter of FOSS, it doesn't feel right to keep this private.**
 **If you spot any features or modifications you would like to see upstream in sunnypilot, let me know and I can open a PR if feasible.**

 Install at your own risk!
 Feel free to reach out if you have any issues or questions.
 It may take some time for me to respond, but I will as soon as I can.